rcosnita/fantastico/doc/source/features/oauth2/error_responses.rst

       * unauthorized_client

-         The client is not authorized to request an authorization code using this method.
+         The client is not authorized to request an authorization code / access token using this method.

    * **403 Forbidden**